-We’ve rounded up a list of gear and services that can make working from home just a little bit easier, because the less added stress in your life right now, the better.
+We’ve rounded up a list of gear and services that can make working from home and distance learning just a little bit easier, because the less added stress in your life right now, the better.
 You won’t find big, pricey, obvious stuff here; you already know that if you can devote extra space and cash toward a proper desk and an office chair, you’ll be more comfortable.
 Instead, we’re focusing on more affordable accessories that can help smooth off some of the rough edges of full-time laptop life.

 Actual laptop recommendations are beyond the scope of this article as well, but if you need some assistance there, be sure to check out our guides on what to look for in a home laptop, and our expert evaluations of the best-selling laptops under $500.
 We also maintain buying guides for our favorite laptops overall and the best gaming notebooks.

 With all that out of the way, let’s dig into the gear that can make working from home easier.
 We’ll start with the most helpful (and perhaps more obvious) ones, then move into more specialized scenarios.
 Skip ahead if you’ve got the basics covered, though we’ve also included information on how to repurpose tech you already own in some sections.